i2p/i2p.www/i2p2www/blog/2022/09/30/SSU2-Transport.draft.rst

 to be apparent to the user, either locally or in end-to-end transfer speeds.
-End-to-end transfers depend on the performance of 13 other routers and 14 point-to-point transport links, each of which could be SSU2, NTCP2, or SSU 1.
+End-to-end transfers depend on the performance of 13 other routers and 14 point-to-point transport links, each of which could be SSU2, NTCP2, or SSU.
 {%- endtrans %}

 {% trans -%}
 In the live network, latency and packet loss varies widely.
 Even in a test setup, performance depends on configured latency and packet loss.
-The i2pd project reports that maximum transfer rates for SSU2 were over 3 times faster than SSU 1 in some tests.
-However, they completely redesigned their SSU 1 code for SSU2 as their previous implementation was rather poor.
+The i2pd project reports that maximum transfer rates for SSU2 were over 3 times faster than SSU in some tests.
+However, they completely redesigned their SSU code for SSU2 as their previous implementation was rather poor.
-The Java I2P project does not expect that their SSU2 implementation will be any faster than SSU 1.
+The Java I2P project does not expect that their SSU2 implementation will be any faster than SSU.
 {%- endtrans %}

 {% trans -%}
-Very low-end platforms such as Raspberry Pis and OpenWRT may see substantial improvements from the elimination of SSU 1.
+Very low-end platforms such as Raspberry Pis and OpenWRT may see substantial improvements from the elimination of SSU.
 ElGamal is extremely slow and limits performance on those platforms.
 {%- endtrans %}

 {% trans -%}
-SSU2 data phase encryption uses ChaCha20/Poly1305, compared to AES with a MD5 HMAC for SSU 1.
+SSU2 data phase encryption uses ChaCha20/Poly1305, compared to AES with a MD5 HMAC for SSU.
 Both are very fast and the change is not expected to measurably affect performance.
 {%- endtrans %}

 {% trans -%}
-Here are some highlights of the estimated improvements for SSU2 over SSU 1:
+Here are some highlights of the estimated improvements for SSU2 vs. SSU:
 {%- endtrans %}

 - {% trans %}40% reduction in total handshake packet size{% endtrans %}